 If you want to get out of debt steadily, without unexpected emergencies wiping out your progress, you absolutely need to be able to pay cash for them.

 You can do this!

 So we know where our money’s going, and we’ve started an emergency fund.
-We’re ready to start crushing our debt.
+Now we want to start crushing our debt.

 Two popular get out of debt methods, are the debt snowball and the debt avalanche.

-They’re similar, in that you pay minimum payments on each debt except one.
+They’re similar, in that you pay minimum payments on each of your debts except one.
 On that account, you pay every penny you can, until you eliminate it.